hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     its value
   - otherwise, use current working directory

+Home directory can also be set using the --home CLI option.
+Using the CLI option will override any environment variable set.

 For the remainder of this server section, we assume that you have set the ``FABRIC_CA_HOME`` environment variable to ``$HOME/fabric-ca/server``.